WISERP-PH/main/index.md

 ### The Liftoff

 ```
-WISERP PH was founded on September 15, 2020, by college platoonmates Ian TP. and Ray LP. through FB
-messenger.
-They brought to WISERP a vision of changing the way people viewed business apps.
+WISERP PH was founded on September 15, 2020, WISERP has vision of changing the way people viewed business apps.
-Ray and Ian want digitization to be affordable for all SMEs (Small and Medium-sized Enterprise)
+The goal is to make digitization affordable for all SMEs (Small and Medium-sized Enterprise) starting
-starting from Negros Island.
-Believing that each SME deserves to be competitive in their respective
+from Negros Island.
+Believing that each SME deserves to be competitive in their respective fields and in the
-fields and in the global E-Business arena.
+global E-Business arena.
 ```

 ```